 If there is any break in communication between the off-site payment processor and your website then the customer won't be returned to the final page of checkout and the order will not be completed.
 This can happen for many reasons such as the customer's broadband briefly dipping out, the customer shutting the browser window too early or the payment processor's server momentarily disconnecting.

-The Orders in Progress Area
+The Unfinished Orders Area

 Once uncompleted orders begin appearing in your CMS you will see something similar to above.
 You will see that each order has it's own unique order number.
 If you sometimes wonder why the order numbers in your Order Manager aren't always in sequence this is why.